ZocoLini/compositor/PROCESS_AND_CHOICES.md

 ## Official Mir documentation

-The process began by consulting the official Mir documentation to identify a ‘getting started’ guide, tutorialS, and examples.
+The process began by consulting the official Mir documentation to identify a ‘getting started’ guide, tutorials, and examples.

 ## Creating the project and setting up the environment